ncl11/deep-record-linkage/README.rst

 During training, the user can observe the progress of the loss and accuracy for the match/non-match classifier similar to training a standard keras model.
 Also at the end of each epoch the val f1, precision and recall is printed out.
 After each time running the function, the learning rate, epochs and batch size can be adjusted and the training method can be rerun until the model converges.

 The next step is then to use transfer learning.
 First we have to build the model.
 The BiGRU and MLP layers of the model are taken from the source model and used in transfer learning.
 The output from the BiGRU is fed into the match/non-match MLP and also fed into a new MLP used to predict which dataset the observation came from.
 Also a gradient reversal layer is added between the BiGRU and the new MLP.
 The gradient reversal layer ensures that the dataset MLP is training to find differences in the internal representations (output of BiGRU) between the two datasets while the BiGRU is training to 'trick' the dataset MLP which will result in dataset independent internal representations.
-The build_adaptaion_model() method takes the following arguments:
+The build_adaptation_model() method takes the following parameters:

   Parameters
     summary : bool